Ice Bath Benefits: A Deep Dive into Cold Therapy

 Emerging research suggests that cold water activates brown adipose tissue (BAT), a special type of fat that burns calories to generate heat.
 Unlike stubborn white fat, this metabolic engine revs up your thermogenesis, potentially boosting calorie burn long after you’ve finished your cold plunge.

-Add to that the cold-induced spike in noradrenaline, a hormone that helps break down fat stores, and you’ve got a strong case for ice baths as not just a recovery tool, but one with potential body recomposition benefits.
+Add to that the cold-induced spike in noradrenaline, a hormone that breaks down fat stores, and you’ve got a strong case for ice baths as not just a recovery tool, but one with potential body recomposition benefits.
 While cold immersion isn’t a replacement for proper nutrition and exercise, regular plunges could provide an extra edge to your fat-loss efforts.

 8. Reduces Muscle Fatigue